Everything You Need to Know to Maximize Business Tax Deductions

 If your small business works with independent contractors, you must file Form 1099-NEC for each non-employee whom you have paid at least $600 for services performed.
 If the independent contractor also provided supplies/materials/goods to your business, those are included on the 1099-NEC.
 In cases where the amount you paid is below $600, you will not need to file a form.
 Be sure to collect a new W-9 from each independent contractor annually, as their business information may have changed.

-If you are a service-based small business that has received payments, you will have incoming 1099s.
+A service-based small business that has received payments will have incoming 1099s.
 If you are expecting a Form 1099 and have not received one, be sure to include this in the gross income of your tax return.
 If the information on the Form 1099 is incorrect, be sure to contact the payer to get it corrected, and if you are unable to do so, attach an explanation to your tax return.

 Look at I-9s for Expiring Documents